xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 4. Click **OK**

-> If you use MacOS, make sure you enable Katalon Studio for Screen Recording.
+> If you use macOS, make sure you enable Katalon Studio for Screen Recording.
 >
 > Go to **Security & Privacy** settings > **Privacy** > **Screen Recording** > Allow Katalon Studio to do Screen Recording.